-Especially when working with people who have no access to your Jira and who report a lot.
+This is especially relevant when working with people who have no access to your Jira.
 They tend to forget the details of what they reported.

 Option 2: Marker.io

-Your reporters get notified through automated email or Guest Portal update.
+Your reporters get notified through automated email or Guest Portal updates.
 A good way to save time!

 Jira as a project management system is as popular as it is for good reason!

 It is powerful, highly customizable, and allows complex workflows with ease.
 We hope this guide helped you turn it into a solid bug tracking tool.

 For bug reporting, either set up a strict flow with a dedicated PM or get a visual bug reporting tool like Marker.io.